rezayulius/zow-zow/README.md

 ## 📖 About

-Zow Zow is a modern web application built with Laravel 12, PostgreSQL, Tailwind CSS, and Filament admin panel.
+Zow Vetique is a modern web application built with Laravel 12, PostgreSQL, Tailwind CSS, and Filament admin panel.
 It follows industry best practices and provides a solid foundation for scalable web development with a powerful content management system.

 ### ✨ Key Highlights